inleadmedia/dpl-go/docs/README.md

 3. **Start the application**: Launch your development server as usual.
 The application should now display data from the imported production database.

+### NOTES

+- Before testing, clear all cookies from your browser to avoid potential issues caused by existing cookies.
+- If you are testing login, ensure that the local domain is whitelisted for the relevant library in STIL.

 ## Deployment

 ### git branches and pull requests